MattMagg/ACUTIS/README.md

 The following directories provide a starting framework:

 - `docs/` – supplementary design notes and references
-- `docs/notes/` – short descriptions of proposed modules
+- `docs/notes/` – short descriptions of proposed modules, including the main transducer and scanning workflow
 - `tests/` – placeholder test suite

-The notes outline ideas for hardware, collar movement, data acquisition, signal processing, and a proposed scanning workflow.
+The notes outline ideas for hardware, collar movement, data acquisition, signal processing, and scanning.
 They exist purely as planning material and contain no executable code.

 ## License